5 best Robin alternatives & competitors

 2. Skedda

-Skedda is a scheduling platform designed primarily for venue-style bookings, including coworking spaces, studios, and sports facilities.
+Skedda is a scheduling platform designed primarily for venue-style bookings: coworking spaces, studios, and sports facilities.
 Its strengths lie in self-service room and desk booking, embeddable calendars, and public-facing scheduling workflows.
 For organizations managing external access or simple space reservations, it offers a lightweight experience.

-However, some may find that Skedda lacks features essential to hybrid office environments eg. it currently does not support hybrid policy enforcement, presence rules, or team coordination workflows.
-Compared to tools like Robin or deskbird, and as of now, it also seems to lack native event management, HRIS integrations, or deep analytics, making it less suited for companies focusing on employee engagement and experience at the office.
+For hybrid office environments, Skedda may feel limited.
+It does not currently support hybrid policy enforcement, presence rules, or team coordination workflows.
+Compared to tools like Robin or deskbird, it also lacks native event management and HRIS integrations, making it less suited for companies focused on employee engagement and the in-office experience.

 Skedda pricing

-Pricing plans start at $99/month, billed annually.
-While it includes unlimited bookings and user seats, more advanced features are only available on higher tiers.
+Plans start at $99/month, billed annually.
+Advanced features are only available on higher tiers.
 No free trial is listed publicly.

 Skedda potential drawbacks